auberonedu/ramblebot/README.md

 ## Validation
 Validating that I followed the steps from 'SETUP' and checking that I can push my repo by changing the README.

+## Extra Testing File
+Received an extra text file from Rebecca to check my code with.
+Ran it through ramble bot and generated a new 1-hit wonder lyric for T-Swift to use in her next song: "mine i'd go save the water's rough but missing you forget me like you held your long list she does"